rtunaboss/OffWhiteMonitor/README.md

-# Does not work on OFF---WHITE's new website.
+# !
+Doesn't work since OFF---WHITE's has now a new website...